alyssadata/ai_source_architecture/01_the_source_gap.md

 The community is the source.
 ```

-But a source label is not source architecture.
+But a Source label is not source architecture.

 A source claim must be tested against structure.